autogluon/autogluon-dashboard/README.md

 # AutoGluon-Dashboard

 Welcome to AutoGluon-Dashboard, a tool for visualizing your metrics - one benchmark at a time!
+The latest version of the AutoGluon-Dashboard can be found [here](https://d24iwcyhf6yavw.cloudfront.net/out.html)!

 ## Setup
 Follow the steps below to set up autogluon-dashboard::